tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

-to benefit others) and declaring their lineage among the descendants of one of the twelve sons of the biblical Israel. ] mention us having children, and in the covenant^[A covenant is a two-way promise between God and a human or humans, with conditions set forth by Him in His love and mercy.] given to Abraham^[ See "[Abrahamic Covenant](https://www.churchofjesuschrist.org/study/manual/gospel-topics/abrahamic-covenant?lang=eng)" ], we are promised posterity.^[ See
+to benefit others) and declaring their lineage among the descendants of one of the twelve sons of the biblical Israel. ] mention us having children, and in the covenant^[A covenant is a two-way promise between God and a human or humans, with conditions set forth by Him in His love and mercy.] given to Abraham,^[ See "[Abrahamic Covenant](https://www.churchofjesuschrist.org/study/manual/gospel-topics/abrahamic-covenant?lang=eng)" ] we are promised posterity.^[ See
 [Gen. 17:5-7](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/17?lang=eng&id=5-7#p5).
 God made this covenant with Abraham and with "[his] seed after [him] in their generations for an everlasting covenant," covenanting that "[God] will make